-Lectio Divina seems to most closely linked with monks and reflective living, but it’s a practise of praying with the Scriptures, which can be used by pretty much anyone.
-When I’ve researched it, there seem to be a few different ways of explaining it depending on who you ask, but most have either a four or five part sequence of prayer and Bible reading.
+Lectio Divina seems to be most closely linked with monks and reflective living, but it’s a practise of praying with the Scriptures, which can be used by pretty much anyone.
+When I’ve researched it, there seem to be a few different ways of explaining it depending on who you ask, but most have either a four or five-part sequence of prayer and Bible reading.

 The Bible Society give these four activities:

-1 Read the Bible (lectio) – read it slowly, prayerfully, carefully, asking questions such as:
+1 Read the Bible (lectio) – read it slowly, prayerfully, and carefully, asking questions such as: